-- Applications for Veteran benefits are obtained online at www.va.gov.
-A Veteran Education Benefits Checklist for Helena College can be found here. - A Montana University System Veterans tuition waiver is available for Montana resident honorably discharged veterans who have exhausted their chapter benefits.
-This form may be found on the Montana University System website, https://www.mus.edu - The Montana University System offers a Montana National Guard tuition waiver for members.
-Applications may be completed at http://www.mus.edu - Helena College complies with the requirements of 38 U.S.C, section 3679, which allows any individual who is entitled to educational assistance under Chapter 31, Vocational Rehabilitation and Employment, or Chapter 33, Post-9/11, VA education benefits, to attend or participate in the course of education while awaiting payment from the VA if they provide the college with a "Certificate of Eligibility" no later than the first day of a course of education.
+- Find the application for Veteran Benefits website.
+Veteran Education Benefits Checklist for Helena College can be found on the Helena College website. - A Montana University System Veterans tuition waiver is available for Montana resident honorably discharged veterans who have exhausted their chapter benefits.
+This form may be found on the Montana University System website. - The Montana University System (MUS) offers a Montana National Guard tuition waiver for members.
+Applications may be completed at the MUS website. - Helena College complies with the requirements of 38 U.S.C, section 3679, which allows any individual who is entitled to educational assistance under Chapter 31, Vocational Rehabilitation and Employment, or Chapter 33, Post-9/11, VA education benefits, to attend or participate in the course of education while awaiting payment from the VA if they provide the college with a "Certificate of Eligibility" no later than the first day of a course of education.
 Such certificate can include a "Statement of Benefits" obtained from the Department of Veterans Affairs' (VA) website eBenefits, or a VAF 28-1905 form for Chapter 31.
 Helena College will not impose any penalty, including the assessment of late fees, the denial of access to classes, libraries, or other institutional facilities, or the requirement that a covered individual borrow additional funds, on any covered individual because of the individual's inability to meet his or her financial obligations to the institution due to the delayed disbursement funding from VA under Chapter 31 or 33.
 This policy remains in effect until the date on which payment from the VA is made to the institution.

 The Veteran Resources contact is the Executive Director of Compliance and Financial Aid.
 Call 406-447-6913.
-More information, Click here.
+More information, visit the Helena College website.